Hosting a Session

 Selection and Cursor Annotations

 If you are following the Host or another participant, their selections and cursor locations as they type are displayed as a labeled annotation.

-To edit code, you need Control access from the host.
-Besides basic editing capabilities like undo, redo, and clipboard access, the following code features are available.
+In addition to basic editing capabilities like undo, redo, and clipboard access, the following code features are available.

 Ctrl+Space to invoke content assist.
 On accepting a proposal, you can press

 Tab to jump from one parameter stop to the next as you key in the parameters to a constructor or method.

 When the cursor is within an error squiggly, a quick fix bulb appears if one or more fixes are available.
 Click the bulb and choose the desired fix action to make the recommended changes to your code.